jainnidhi/ethic/README.md

 == License ==

-Ethic is licensed under the [GNU General Public License version 2](http://www.gnu.org/licenses/old-licenses/gpl-2.0.html).

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the
-Free Software Foundation; either version 2 of the License, or (at your option) any later version.

-== License ==

 Ethic WordPress Theme is derived from Underscores WordPress Theme, Copyright 2013 Automattic, Inc.
 Ethic WordPress Theme is distributed under the terms of the GNU GPL